-U.S.Tactics 188.
 (First motion.)
 Grasp the piece with the left hand at the height of the shoulder, and detach it slightly from the shoulder with the right hand.

-189. (Second motion.)
-Quit the piece with the right hand, lower it with the left hand, opposite the middle of the body, and place the butt between the feet without shock; the rammer to the rear, the barrel vertical, the muzzle three inches from the body; seize it with the right hand at the upper band.

-Casey SoS 209.
-Turn the clasp of the bayonet by pressing against it with the thumb of the left hand, and then grasp the socket of the bayonet with the left hand, the shank resting between the thumb and fore-finger, the thumb pointed up.
+(Second motion.)
+Quit the piece with the right hand, lower it with the left hand, opposite the middle of the body, and place the butt between the feet without shock ; the rammer to the rear, the barrel inclined forward, the muzzle eight inches from the body; seize the piece with the right hand at the upper band, and carry the left hand, thumb up, to the bayonet ; turn the clasp by pressing against it with the thumb of the left hand, and then grasp the socket of the bayonet with the left hand, the shank resting between the thumb and fore-finger, the thumb pointed up.

-Unfix bayonet No 202.
+Unfix bayonet

-Casey SoS 210.
-(Third motion.)
+210. (Third motion.)
 Wrest off the bayonet, turn it to the right, bringing the point of the bayonet down; change the position of the hand without quitting hold of the shank of the socket, return the bayonet to the scabbard, and seize the piece with the left hand, the arm extended.